colin59/Databakery/README.md

 # Data Wherehouse (by Data Bakery)

 The result of our first hackathon in the Wild Code School.
-It was about real estate market and whick solution we could find to improve the offer<br/>
+It was about real estate market and which solution we could find to improve the offer<br/>

 Requirements: